 North America’s Cloud9 beat the two-time Champions Dignitas to take home the RCLS Season 6 Championship.
 Few saw it coming, Cloud 9 are perennial chokers at this level and Dignitas had been on a run of 17 straight wins – a record that stretched back to RLCS Season 5.

 Cloud9 started the weekend slow.
-Dropping into the losers bracket after being defeated by We Dem Girls in Day 1, but as the tournament progressed and they became the sole NA representative and with the support of the Las Vegas crowd they upped their game.
+Dropping into the losers bracket after being defeated by We Dem Girls in Day 1, but as the tournament progressed and they became the sole NA representative and with the support of the Las Vegas crowd they raised their game.

-Cloud9 trounced Dignitas in the finals, a team who have never lost a best of 7.
-They won win 2-1 in Game 1 after a Squishy goal in ET.
+Cloud9 trounced Dignitas in the finals, a team who have entered the final having never lost a best of 7.
+They won 2-1 in Game 1 after a Squishy goal in ET.
 A 4-0 followed in Game 2 and Game 3 with Dignitas looking out of sorts, Dignitas restored some pride with a Game 4 win but it was too late Cloud9 won Game 5 to force the bracket reset.
 At the restart, Cloud9 continued as they had started, ultimately winning the tie 4-1.
 They take home $200,000 and max bragging rights after making the longest run possible to the final, beating both the No.1 and No.2 seeds in EU.